Matroxt/one-pace-to-plex/README.md

 1. Open a shell/powershell terminal.

-2. Change directory to the place where you One Pace mkv files are: `cd /path/to/my/mkv/folder` To make your life easier, you might want to move those file in the relevant arc directory before renaming.
+2. Change directory to the place where you One Pace mkv files are: `cd /path/to/my/mkv/folder` To make your life easier, you might want to move those files in the relevant arc directory before renaming.

-3. Copy the `rename.py` and `episodes-reference.json` file in that directory
+3. Copy the `rename.py` and `episodes-reference.json` and `chapters-reference.json` file in that directory

 4. Run the script in dry-run mode to see what change would occur (you can try with Docker or Python):
     1. Python: `python rename.py --dry-run`